Humbly Homemade

 Chocolate Strawberry Macarons

-Published: May 27, 2023 · Updated: Sep 20, 2024 by Carissa Erzen · This post may contain affiliate links · 11 Comments
+Developed and tested by: by Carissa Erzen on May 27, 2023 · Updated: Jan 30, 2026 · This post may contain affiliate links · 11 Comments

 Jump to Recipe Save RecipeSaved!

 These chocolate strawberry macarons are perfect for Valentine's Day or an elegant dessert, reminiscent of chocolate-covered strawberries.
-Rich chocolate macarons that are crispy on the outside and chewy on the inside are sandwiched with fruity strawberry buttercream.
+Rich chocolate macarons that are crispy on the outside & chewy on the inside are sandwiched with fruity strawberry buttercream.

-two macarons on a tiny cupcake stand
+Two macarons on a tiny cupcake stand.

 These illustrious French pastries have captured my heart and my stomach for ages.
 As you bite down, the outside is crispy, then your teeth sink into the chewy center of the cookie, and end in the creamy and luxurious filling.
+And if you're in the mood for more flavor, mix ground freeze dried strawberries into buttercream or drizzle melted chocolate on top!

 I made these chocolate strawberry macarons because they remind me of chocolate covered strawberries, which are so romantic.
 And chocolate + strawberries = heaven, amiright?
 For more tasty macaron recipes, try strawberry pop tart macarons.
 Or if you're looking for eggless macarons, I made vegan cookie dough macarons!

-chocolate strawberry macarons piled on a plate and a wooden board
+Chocolate strawberry macarons piled on a plate and a wooden board.

 Chocolate Macarons